 Higher flame temperature, NOx emissions: The higher adiabatic flame temperature of H2 will results in higher NOx emissions if no additional measures are undertaken.
-It will be particularly a challenge to achieve stricter NOx-limits foreseen in the future.
+Some flexibility might be needed on NOx limits in future, in order to enable the decarbonisation.
+It will be particularly a challenge to achieve even stricter NOx-limits foreseen in the future.

 Lowering the flame temperature by engine derating would result in efficiency and power debits.